satmandu/Octocop/README.md

 #### `additional_gems`

 Optional.
-String to pass to `gem install` after rubocop installs.
+String to pass to `gem install` after rubocop installs, if present.

 &nbsp;